 San Marino and the United States belong to a number of the same international organizations, including the United Nations, Organization for Security and Cooperation in Europe, International Monetary Fund, and World Bank.

-Principal embassy officials are listed in the Department's Key Officers List.
+The U.S. Ambassador to San Marino is Lewis M. Eisenberg; other principal embassy officials are listed in the Department's Key Officers List.
 The U.S. Consulate General in Florence is responsible for much of the day-to-day interaction with the government of San Marino as its consular district includes San Marino.

 San Marino maintains an embassy in the United States at 1711 N Street, NW, 2nd Floor, Washington, DC 20036; tel.
 202-223-2418.